imazen/slimmage/README.md

 Slimmage.js
 =======

 Context-friendly responsive image solution for 99.5% of browsers.
+3KB minified; 1.5KB compressed.
+Adds 2ms/image javascript execution time.
 Slimmage is focused on full-stack responsive imaging.
 It requires an RIAPI-compliant backend to perform on-demand resizing.